-The IFC model you export from simplebim® will be better than the IFC model you imported into simplebim®.
-The exported IFC model will be smaller and work better.
-When you use validation and preview, it will also contain data that can be trusted.
+The IFC model you export from Simplebim will be better than the IFC model you imported into Simplebim.
+The new exported IFC model will be smaller and work better.
+When you use validation, the exported model will also contain data that can be trusted.

-You can import and export IFC2x3 models using the .ifc and .ifczip file formats.
-During IFC import and export some useful cleanup and compression is performed on the model.
-However, the main value of simplebim® comes from the ability to trim, edit and enrich the model, managing model rights, and from automating these tasks.
+You can import and export IFC2x3 and IFC4 models using the .ifc and .ifczip file formats.
+During IFC import and export some useful clean-up and compression is performed on the model.
+However, the main value of Simplebim comes from the ability to trim, edit and enrich the model, and from automating these tasks.
 You can also export the property data in your model into Excel.

 You can merge any number of models, but unlike other solutions, Simplebim does a true merge.
 This means that you can, if you wish, merge the sites, building and building storeys such that the resulting model is just like it was all originally created using one application.
 Simplebim also merges type objects, systems, zones and other resources for an optimal result.
 If the partial models are not located correctly, they can be easily aligned using the Placement Editor.
 Finally, you can export the merged model into a new IFC file.

 Unnecessary data causes unnecessary problems.
 With Simplebim you can trim the model and remove all objects and properties that are not needed for the intended use of the model.
 This makes the model lighter to operate, reduces file sizes and prevents many unnecessary technical problems.

 In Simplebim you can edit property values, combine and split values and move values from one property to another.
 You can also edit the color and transparency of objects to create informative 3D views for yourself or to satisfy requirements set by others.